 The most important ‘ritual’ for us however is our weekly worship – a celebration of the resurrection of Jesus, who we believe meets with us as we gather in his name.

-A sacrament is a ritual and symbolic act of the church through which it is believed that God expresses his love and grace to individuals and to the church.
+A sacrament is a symbolic act of the church through which it is believed that God expresses God’s love and grace to individuals and to the church.
 The Uniting Church recognises two sacraments, baptism and Holy Communion (or the Lord’s Supper).

 Baptism is the church’s rite of initiation.
 It incorporates a person, infant or adult into the church, which is the body of Christ.
 It is a sign of God’s gracious act for all people, giving himself in Jesus Christ, “who died for us all while we were still sinners” and bringing people to faith through the Holy Spirit.

-We do not have our own baptismal certificate [we use a certificate that is also used by The Anglican Church in Australia, The Catholic Church in Australia, The Greek Orthodox Archdiocese of Australia, The Lutheran Church of Australia and The Presbyterian Church of Australia].
+Baptism in the Uniting Church is recognised by the world-wide Christian church.
+We use a certificate that is also used by The Anglican Church in Australia, The Catholic Church in Australia, The Greek Orthodox Archdiocese of Australia, The Lutheran Church of Australia and The Presbyterian Church of Australia.
 We do not believe baptism can be repeated.
 In other words, there is no second baptism recognised for adults who were baptised as children.
 We can, however, offer ways to publically affirm an adult’s commitment to the baptismal vows.

-For more information on adult baptism – please contact Rev. Rob on 0423 121 984.
+For more information on adult baptism – please contact Rev. Kath on 0409 650 118.
 We run classes for adult baptism called ‘Belonging’ and can offer full immersion for the baptism ceremony.

 For more information on child baptism – please read the attached documents: